freebasic/fbfrog/readme.txt

   {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!
 - Support bitfields?
+- Support nested named structs
 - Const folding etc. has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF) comes out as &hFFFFFFFF00000000 instead of &h0.
 Need to respect C number literal dtypes & sizes.
 - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
 - Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally
+- Proc/array typedefs should be solved out automatically where possible, and removed otherwise. (e.g. if the proc typedef is always used in a pointer context, then include the pointer in the typedef)
+- A conflicting #define should simply override the 1st one, that's also what gcc does.
+  Should only the last known version be preserved for the final binding?
+  Currently all are preserved, triggering name conflicts...

+- Lexer doesn't show error code context
 - Better error reporting: Single error token location isn't enough - especially if it's EOF or part of the next construct, while the error is about the previous one.
 Need to report entire constructs (token range), or for expressions visualize operand(s) & operator, etc.
     - Let caller determine construct boundaries?
 They're different for cmdline/cpp/c anyways. -> pass in construct token range
+    - E.g. C usually wants to complain about construct, but CPP usually about macro body or directive etc.
     - pass in additional token ranges: unexpected token + what was expected, operator, operands
+- CPP reports missing #endifs ect. with wrong source context, because it deletes directives and then tkReport() does TK_EOF-1 which ends up pointing to something unrelated.
 - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
 - Require source location on tkInsert(): All tokens should have some source info